fragcolor-xyz/shards-examples/tutorials/snake/steps/step-4.md

            (-> "left" > .direction)))
     ```

-Finally, the snake will move at a regular interval.
+Finally, the snake will move at regular intervals.
 We can do that by comparing the current time and the time since the last update.

 === "EDN"